-How much is teeth whitening in Richmond, Sugar Land, and Katy Tx?
+How much is teeth whitening in Richmond, and Sugar Land, TX?

 The average cost of teeth whitening in these three areas is $400.
 Prices may vary based on your treating dentist, and by how many shades lighter you want your teeth to get.
 Below are some common prices you will see in Richmond, TX in regards to professional teeth whitening services.

 Does Dental Insurance Cover Teeth Whitening?

 Dental insurance plans normally do not cover dental whitening sessions.
 We will check with your carrier to make sure that this is the case during your consultation appointment.